-Columbia Business School just posted its deadlines for the Class of 2024, along with a new essay question related to diversity and inclusion.
-However, Columbia now gives you a choice for essays 2 and 3.
+Columbia Business School just posted its deadlines for the 2022/2023 season, along with a new essay question.

 Unlike its M7 rivals, Columbia operates on a rolling admissions process – both for early and regular decisions – and applications are reviewed in the order that they are received.
-The new Early Decision deadline is October 6, 2021 (which commits you to Columbia if you’re admitted), with January 5, 2022, as the Regular Decision fellowship deadline, and April 8, 2022 as the final deadline.
+The new Early Decision deadline is September 28, 2022 (which commits you to Columbia if you’re admitted), with January 11, 2022, as the Merit Fellowship deadline, and April 5, 2023, as the final deadline.

-On the heels of the highest volume MBA application season ever, there are clear advantages for applying early to Columbia: the pool tends to be smaller and your application will likely gain greater visibility.
+There are clear advantages to applying early for the Columbia MBA: the pool tends to be smaller and your application will likely gain greater visibility.
 Either way, if Columbia is on your target list of programs, the earlier you start working on your essays, the better.

 Speaking of trends, MBA essay questions over the last several years have skewed toward behavioral, with programs posing essay questions requiring candidates to demonstrate substantial self-reflection.
 Like Standard GSB’s iconic essay ‘what matters most & why,’ Columbia essays 2 and 3 epitomize the notion ‘simple, but not easy.’
 As each essay question should help build a coherent and powerful narrative for your candidacy, I’m offering my advice on how to tackle each prompt.

 As a Fortuna Admissions coach and Columbia Business School alum, as well as a former Deloitte Consulting recruiting lead, I’ve seen firsthand how the best candidates translate their experiences into a narrative that’s both distinctive and persuasive.
 Onward to the strategy.

 How to Tackle the Columbia MBA Essay Questions